DipeshDevkota/DipeshDevkota/README.md

 # 👋 Hi, I'm Dipesh Devkota
-I'm a passionate software developer, currently focusing on **MERN stack** development.
+I'm a passionate software developer, currently focusing on **FULLSTACK** development.
 I love collaborating on meaningful projects.
 If you're looking to collaborate or learn something new, feel free to reach out!

 - 👯 **Looking to collaborate** on exciting projects.
-- 💬 **Ask me about**: JavaScript, React, Node.js, MongoDB, and much more!
+- 💬 **Ask me about**: JavaScript, React, Node.js, MongoDB,PostgreSql,TypeScript
 - 📫 **How to reach me**: [LinkedIn](https://www.linkedin.com/in/dipesh-devkota-180b05253/)

 ---